Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 #### Select connections and status

+*PIM > Products > Tab LIST > Button Add > Button CREATE > Tab Offers > Button Add > Button Add to multiple connections > Wizard window Select connections and status*

 ![Add to multiple connections](../../Assets/Screenshots/PIM/Products/List/Offers/MultipleConnections01.png "[Add to multiple connections]")

 **Select status and change tracking mode**

 - *Status*
   Click the drop-down list to select the connection status.
-The following statuses are available:
+The following options are available:
   - **Active**
     The offer is active.
 It is displayed in the selected connection and can be sold there.
   - **Inactive**